tandao0909/hands-on-with-DS/Chapter 10/note.md

     - X is the input matrix, with each row is an instance and each column is an feature.
     - W is the weight matrix, with each row is an input neuron and each column is an output neuron.
     - b is the bias row vector, with each element is associated with an output neuron.
 - Note: In math, add a matrix and a vector makes no sense.
-However, in CS, we allow something called "broadcast", which means after calculating the matrix, we add each row of the matrix with the vector.
+However, in CS, we allow something called "broadcasting", which means after calculating the matrix, we add each row of the matrix with the vector.
 After that, we apply $\phi$ element-wise to every element in the result matrix.
 - The way we train the neuron network based on an observation on biological neuron: "Cells that fire together, wire together".
 - So we encourage neuron connection that reduces the error.
 - The *weight update* equation is: